Vishwamithra37/Migrathor/readme.md

 <br>
 <br>
-After that, it is important to have a clean destiantion openstack so the import of the source openstack, won't be messing up the existing users.
+After that, it is important to have a clean destiantion openstack; so that the import of the source openstack won't be messing up the existing users.
 However, it is required to mention that:
 <ul>
 <li>The destination requires a public1 (Can be changed when needed) network as external network.</li>
 <li>The services project will not be touched.
 But source users maybe created.</li>